mundrapranay/SQLInjection/README.md

 > username: admin
 > password: unknown' or '1'='1

-All the SQL statements with the password attempts will be printed to the console if using the run.sh file.
+All the SQL statements with the password attempts will be printed to the console if run using the run.sh file.

 ## Instruction to run the demo